airbnb/polyglot.js/README.md

 experience adding I18n functionality to its Backbone.js and Node apps.

-I18n is incredibly important for us at [Airbnb](https://www.airbnb.com/), as we have listings in 192 countries, and we translate our site into 30-odd differenet languages.
+I18n is incredibly important for us at [Airbnb](https://www.airbnb.com/), as we have listings in 192 countries, and we translate our site into 30-odd different languages.
 We're also [hiring talented engineers](https://www.airbnb.com/jobs/departments/engineering) to help us scale up to meet the challenges of buliding a global marketplace.